 Change Description Release Date New content This guide now includes Using Windows PowerShell in Amazon EC2 with the AWS SDK for .NET (p.
-74) that explains how to configure Windows PowerShell to work with the .NET SDK and provides some code samples to help get you started.
-In this release Added content This guide now includes Getting Started (p.
+76) that explains how to configure Windows PowerShell to work with the .NET SDK and provides some code samples to help get you started.
+In this release Added content This guide now includes Getting Started with Amazon EC2 Windows Instances (p.
 8); an overview of controlling access to your instances, Controlling Access: Security Groups and Credentials (p.
-20); and a new section for creating and deploying a WordPress blog on your Amazon EC2 instance, Deploying a WordPress Blog on Your Amazon EC2 Instance (p.
-23).
+21); and a new section for creating and deploying a WordPress blog on your Amazon EC2 instance, Deploying a WordPress Blog on Your Amazon EC2 Instance (p.
+24).
 17 December 2011 Updated content The guide contains a new chapter, Setting Up a Windows HPC Cluster on Amazon Elastic Compute Cloud (p.
-83) that explains how to configure a Windows HPC Cluster on Amazon Elastic Compute Cloud and updated instructions for Installing the Amazon EC2 Command Line Tools on Windows (p.
-37).
+85) that explains how to configure a Windows HPC Cluster on Amazon Elastic Compute Cloud and updated instructions for Installing the Amazon EC2 Command Line Tools on Windows (p.
+38).
 14 November 2011 Created content The guide provides information about using Amazon EC2 on Windows instances.
 For information on the basic infrastructure components of Amazon EC2 on Windows instances, see What is Amazon EC2? (p.
 3).
-For information on using Windows AMIs, see Using Windows AMIs (p.
-46).
+For information on using Windows AMIs, see Windows Amazon Machine Images (AMI) (p.
+48).
 For information on setting up your command line interface, see Installing the Amazon EC2 Command Line Tools on Windows (p.
-37).
+38).
 23 September 2011 batch processing, 3